Softwaretriad/Voting_server/README.md

-# 🗳️ Online Voting System API
+# 🗳️ Voting System API

 This is a RESTful API built with **Node.js**, **Express**, and **MongoDB** to power an online voting platform.
 It supports schools, election commission (EC) members, voters, candidates, and elections.